 The decision to quit smoking is an important one, and by taking the positive steps toward quitting, you may experience some unpleasant and uncomfortable emotions.
 Ask someone, whom you are close with, to act as sounding board for you, and to provide you with encouragement.

 In your acupuncture treatment, you may receive ear seeds/needles.
-These seeds/needles are held in place on the ear with a small piece of adhesive tape, and are located on specific points in your ear which help reduce anxiety and stress, calm the mind, cleanse the lungs, open the chest, reduce the appetite, and strengthen will power.
+These seeds/needles are held in place on the ear with a small piece of adhesive tape, and are located on specific points in your ear which help reduce stress, calm the mind.
 When a craving occurs, rub each of the ear seeds for approximately 15-30 seconds.
 Rubbing them throughout the day will help fortify and support your acupuncture treatments.

 Chinese herbal tea